seandstewart/bardly/bardly/plays/histories/henry-iv-part-1/11-player.md

 **EARL OF DOUGLAS**
 Thou art the king of honour:
 No man so potent breathes upon the ground
-But I will beard him….
+But I will beard him. ...

 **HOTSPUR**
-…Do so, and 'tis well.
+...
+Do so, and 'tis well.

 *Enter a Messenger with letters*